csripriyan/caps_typewriter_like_behavior/README.md

 2. When Caps lock is pressed again, there will be no Change.

-3. When a Shift key, Caps is OFF.
+3. When either left or right Shift key, Caps is turned OFF.

+4. When any Shift key is pressed again, nothing happens.
+The Caps key remains OFF.

 Note: The Shift key's original functionality remains intact.

-*This has been tested on Debian 8 version.

 This solution involves modifying xserver's input driver.
 So you need to download the following package and compile it.